Selçuk

 Selçuk is a municipality and district of İzmir Province, Turkey.
 Its area is 317 km^{2}, and its population is 38,151 (2022).
 The town Selçuk is located 2 km northeast of the ancient city of Ephesus, that was once home to the Temple of Artemis, one of the Seven Wonders of the Ancient World.

 Selçuk is one of the most visited tourist destinations within Turkey, known for its closeness to the ancient city of Ephesus, House of the Virgin Mary, and Seljuk works of art.
-The 6th century Basilica of St. John the Apostle, which, some claim, is built on the site of the Apostle's tomb, is also inside the town.
+The ruins of the 6th century Basilica of Saint John the Theologian, which, some claim, is built on the site of the Apostle's tomb, is also inside the town.
 Procopius said that the basilica was a most sacred and honoured place in Ephesus.
-It was severely damaged in the invasion of Selçuk Turks in 1090.
+It was severely damaged and sacked by the Seljuks in 1090 and by the Aydinids and Menteshe in 1308.
 The place was excavated in 1927, and Pope Paul VI paid it a visit and prayed there.

 History

-Its previous Greek name, Agios Theologos (Άγιος Θεολόγος), referred to John the Theologian, because emperor Justinian I had erected there a basilica in honour of the saint.
+Its previous Greek name, Agios Theologos (Άγιος Θεολόγος), referred to John the Apostle, because emperor Justinian I had erected there the basilica in honour of the Saint.
 Ayasoluk is a corrupted form of the original name.

-In the 14th century, it was the capital of the Beylik of Aydin, and visited by Ibn Battuta.
-He noted, "The congregational mosque in this city is one of the most magnificent mosques in the world and unequaled in beauty."
+In the 14th century, it was the capital of the Beylik of Aydin, and was visited by Ibn Battuta.
+He noted that "the congregational mosque in this city is one of the most magnificent mosques in the world and unequaled in beauty".
 Under the Ottoman Empire, it was known as Ayasoluk.
-In 1914, it was renamed Selçuk after the Seljuk Turks who first led incursions into the region in the 12th century.
+In 1914, it was renamed Selçuk after the Seljuks, who first led incursions into the region in the 11th century.

-It was a township in Kuşadası district till 1957, when it became a district itself.
-Its neighbours are Torbalı from north, Tire from northeast, Germencik from east, Kuşadası from south, Aegean Sea from west and Menderes (formerly Cumaovası) from northwest.
+It was a township in the Kuşadası district until 1957, when it became a district.
+Its neighbouring districts are Torbalı from the north, Tire from the northeast, Germencik from the east, Kuşadası from the south, and Menderes from the northwest.

 In 1921, after the capture of the village by the Greek forces, the village had a total population of 600, ethnographically consisting of 580 Greeks, 10 Turks and 10 Armenians.